mirandae/supermemo2anki/README.md

 `python2.7 supermemo2anki path/to/bkup`

 then import the resulting file (`anki_cards_*.txt`) into Anki.
-If you leave the exported file in the cwd, the old cards won't be reimported the next time you run this tool.
+If you leave the exported file in the cwd, the old cards won't be reimported the next time you run this tool - avoiding duplicates.